kasra-hosseini/obspyDMT/README.rst

     obspyDMT --check

-Supported event catalogs and data sources
+Supported event catalogs and data centers
 -----------------------------------------

 Print supported data centers that can be passed as arguments to --data_source: